Garavice

-Garavice (Гаравице) was an extermination location established by the Independent State of Croatia (NDH) during World War II in Yugoslavia near Bihać, west Bosnia.
-Between 12,000 and 15,000 people, mostly Serb civilians, were murdered at Garavice by the Ustasha regime in 1941.
+Garavice (Гаравице) was an extermination location established by the Independent State of Croatia (NDH) during World War II in Yugoslavia near Bihać, in the Independent State of Croatia.
+Between 7,000 and 12,000 people, mostly Serbs and Jews were murdered at Garavice by the Ustasha in 1941.

-Garavice massacre is part of widespread genocide of Serbs, that included extermination, expulsions and forced religious conversions of large numbers of ethnic Serbs by the Ustasha regime in the Independent State of Croatia.
-These atrocities were carried out by Croat collaborators and Axis occupying forces during World War II.
+The killings in Garavice were part of a widespread genocide of Serbs, that included expulsions, forced religious conversions, and massacres of ethnic Serbs by the Ustasha regime in the Independent State of Croatia.
+These atrocities were carried out by Croat quisling forces and Axis occupying forces during World War II.

 Background

 The Independent State of Croatia (NDH) was founded on 10 April 1941 by the Axis powers (after the invasion of Yugoslavia), who installed the fascist Ustasha organization as the puppet government.
 The Independent State of Croatia consisted of most of modern-day Croatia and all of modern-day Bosnia and Herzegovina, together with some parts of modern-day Serbia and Slovenia.
 NDH was the only nation beside Germany to operate extermination camps during World War II.

 Some of the first decrees issued by the Poglavnik of the Independent State of Croatia, Ante Pavelić, reflected the NDH's adoption of the racist ideology of Nazi Germany towards Jews and Serbs.